reginabfly/todoapp/README.md

 # To Do Maker

 The To Do Maker was built utilizing HTML, CSS and jQuery.
-This application was a good exericse to practice manipulating the DOM using jQuery.
+This application was a good exercise to practice manipulating the DOM using jQuery.

 ## About The Game